reimagined/resolve/docs/basics/read-side.md

 # View Model Specifics
-A View Model does not use a storage to store intermediate data.
-Because there is no View Model storage, there is also no View Model resolvers - requests are handled directly by projection functions.
+A **View Model** is a special kind of a Read Model.
+A View Model is intended to provide data to an aggregate-centric view.
+Such view queries data bases on aggregate ID and updates itself on the fly based on changes in the View Model.

 A projection function takes a state and an event object, and returns an updated state.
-For every request, a projection runs for every event with the specified aggregate ID from the beginning of the history.
+A projection runs for every event with the specified aggregate ID from the beginning of the history for every request.
+You can optimize system resource consumption by storing snapshots of the View Model state.

 The code sample below demonstrate a typical View Model projection function:
 ``` js